How to Grease a Cake Pan

 This post may contain affiliate links.
 Please read our disclosure policy.

 If you’ve ever made a cake or a batch of muffins that sticks to the pan when you try to take them out, we are going to show you exactly how to grease a cake pan to keep this from ever happening to you again.

 Prepping a cake pan is one of the simplest and most effective things you can do in the kitchen to help ensure your cake or muffins won’t stick to the pan.
-If I had a cupcake for every time I inverted a cake onto a cooling rack only to have a big chunk of it stick to the bottom or side of the pan, I’d be even fatter than what I am today.
-The solution to keep this from happening is super simple.
+If I had a cupcake for every time I inverted a cake onto a cooling rack only to have a big chunk of it stick to the bottom or side of the pan, I’d be even heavier than what I am today.
+(I don’t believe in wasting anything!)

 Here’s what you need:

 - A cake or muffin pan

 The different baking pans to grease and flour